The Joseph School

 Where do you work?

 The school, itself, is located in Cabaret, Haiti.
 Our nonprofit headquarter is located in Nashville, Tennessee.

 What’s a Vision Trip?

 A few times a year, groups of people interested in The Joseph School travel to Haiti to witness the amazing difference TJS is making.
 These trips allow people to understand Haiti and the complete vision.
-To find out when our next trip is or more information, email us at email@example.com.
+To find out when our next trip is or for more information, please email firstname.lastname@example.org.

 Is TJS a 501(c)(3)?

 Yes, The Joseph School Inc. is a 501(c)3 nonprofit organization.
 Any donation you make to The Joseph School is tax deductible.
-Tax ID 27-4319086
+Our tax ID number is 27-4319086.

 How can I donate?